-- Once you have a good idea of factor in the design and style of how it’s going to look added to the vessel, we will have a naval architect create the concept drawing.
+- Once you have a good idea of a factor in the design and style of how it’s going to look added to the vessel, we will have a naval architect create the concept drawing.

 - We will review the concept drawings with you to be certain that it is what you want for your yacht.
-When you approve the drawings, the architect will turn the drawings into “Build to Scale” drawings that are necessary for completion of the project.
+When you approve the drawings, the architect will turn the drawings into “Build to Scale” drawings that are necessary for the completion of the project.

 - Once the concept drawings are approved they are turned into scale drawings or what we call build to scale drawings.
 These drawings are required by all licensed and experienced contractors to formulate an accurate bid and to complete the hull extension exactly according to the architect’s drawings.